Ezekiel Elliott: Early life

-High school career

 Despite his athletic pedigree, Elliott attended more academically driven John Burroughs School in Ladue, Missouri, where he was a three-sport star in football, basketball, and track and field.
-He also played baseball.
+Elliott also played baseball.
 He played as a running back for the John Burroughs Bombers football team.
-As a junior in 2012, he was named the St. Louis Post-Dispatch offensive player of the year after rushing for 1,802 yards and 34 touchdowns and receiving 23 passes for 401 yards and six scores.
-In his senior year, he had 3,061 all-purpose yards and 50 total touchdowns, including 2,155 rushing yards and 40 rushing touchdowns.
+As a junior in 2012, Elliott was named the St. Louis Post-Dispatch offensive player of the year after rushing for 1,802 yards and 34 touchdowns and recording 23 receptions for 401 yards and six scores.
+In his senior year, Elliott had 3,061 all-purpose yards and 50 total touchdowns, including 2,155 rushing yards and 40 rushing touchdowns.
 He led the football team to three straight championship games, but lost all three.

 Also a standout track and field athlete, Elliott was a state qualifier in sprinting and hurdling events.
 He capped his high school career by winning four state championships at the Missouri Class 3 state championships in 2 1/2 hours (100-meter dash, 200-meter dash, 110-meter high hurdles and 300-meter hurdles).
-He recorded career-best times of 10.95 seconds in the 100-meter dash, 22.05 seconds in the 200-meter dash, 13.77 seconds in the 110m hurdles and 37.52 seconds in the 300m hurdles.
+Elliott recorded career-best times of 10.95 seconds in the 100-meter dash, 22.05 seconds in the 200-meter dash, 13.77 seconds in the 110m hurdles and 37.52 seconds in the 300m hurdles.
 He was named the Gatorade Track Athlete of the Year in the state of Missouri.

 Considered a four-star recruit by Scout.com, Elliott was listed as the No. 9 running back in the nation in 2013.
 He played in the 2013 U.S. Army All-American Bowl.
 Despite overwhelming support and pressure for Elliott to sign with his parents' alma mater, the University of Missouri, he decided to sign with Ohio State University.